Web Hosting Plans

 We never charge a setup fee.
 The monthly fee is all you'll pay for normal usage.

 We don't force you to commit to a fixed contract length of several months or a year, like many companies.
 You can cancel our service at any time (even in the middle of a billing month) and pay only for what you've used.

-Host multiple domain names
+Host extra domain names